Table of Contents

 I have listed a number of possibilities to show possible causes for why my MAC is slowing down.
 There may be others, but this covers the most common.

 Do I Need to Defrag My Hard Disk Drive

 Our iMac slowly begins to slow up.
 We have some overall performance concerns.
 Ah!
 Ha! we think.
 I know the reason why is my Mac slowing down!
 All I need to do is Defrag my Hard Drive…

 Unfortunately not the correct answer!
 This is a legacy from the times with the Windows PC.
 Nevertheless, you will find that there is no prompt or command that lets you accomplish this on your iMac.

 The file structure of your iMac or Macbook has been developed in a different way from a Windows PC or laptop.
-The process of defragmentation is rarely ever required on the Macintosh as it basically taken care of by the operating system.
+The defragmentation process is rarely ever required on the Macintosh as it is basically taken care of by the operating system.

 Make Certain your Macintosh IOS and Apps are definitely the latest versions.

-Apple continually makes improvements and issues fixes to the macOS software.
-Any applications you have added to your MAC also need to kept updated, either through the App Store or the vendor.
+Apple continually makes improvements and issues a fix to the macOS software.
+Any applications you have added to your MAC also need to be kept updated, either through the App Store or the vendor.